rosros2000/kokanumi/README.md

 WORK IN PROGRESS

+- obs.txt: V. 20250512
-- obs.txt: list of obsolete, deprecated or not-approved words in kokanu
+  List of obsolete, deprecated or not-approved words in kokanu

+- Kokanu1.otf: V. 20250512
-- Kokanu1.otf: font with kokanu glyphs based on VSG's work
+  Font with kokanu glyphs based on VSG's work

+- Kokanu1.txt: V. 20250512
+  List of Unicode codepoints in Kokanu1.otf

+- ReplaceStrings.bas: V. 20250512
-- ReplaceStrings.bas: LibreOffice macro to replace ligatures in Kokanu1.otf font with Unicode characters (of the same font)
+  LibreOffice macro to replace ligatures in Kokanu1.otf font with Unicode characters (of the same font).
+This can be used to replace text in another font (Kokanu1.otf must be installed).

+- likanu.txt: : V. 20250512
-- likanu.txt: input method for likanu with iBus in Linux
+  Input method for iBus in Linux